 Where: Mayrhofen, Austria

-It was first held in 2000 at the French resort of Risoul as an après-ski nightclub promotional exercise.
-The Tyrolean resort has been hosting the festival from 2005 which has evolved from a DJ and electronic dance music-themed event to its present format.
+Snowbombing Festival was first held in 2000 at the French resort of Risoul as an après-ski nightclub promotional exercise.
+The Tyrolean resort has been hosting the festival since 2005 which has evolved from a DJ and electronic dance music-themed event to its present format.
 It combines winter sports (primarily snowboarding) with on-piste and après-ski music performances and themed parties in unusual locations, such as a forest clearing, a traditional remote alpine farmstead, an igloo village, and an open-air street party.

 Europe’s biggest snow and music festival.
 Originally

 It has grown to become the biggest snow and music festival in the mountains of Europe.
 Enjoy watching pros snowboarder in the park by day and dance to the tunes of an eclectic mix of music by night.

 Where: Hay-on-Wye, UK

 This unique festival of ideas and music gets its name from Leonard Cohen’s song “There is a crack in everything…that’s how the light gets in”.
 It is the world’s largest philosophy and music festival, hosted by a non-profit, Institute of Art and Ideas with the mission to get philosophy out of the academy and into people’s lives.
 It is perhaps the only festival where you can invigorate your intellect by the day and indulge in music, dance, and parties by the night.

 The theme for 2020 was “Uncharted Territory”, the festival was held online due to the covid19 pandemic.
 The theme for 2021 How The Light Gets In is yet to be announced.